Careers as a Psychologist

 Typical Work Environment & Occupational Challenges

-Some psychologists work as researchers at universities or other institutions of learning, and spend most of their time devising and carrying out studies, then interpreting the results.
-Still others may travel from place to place performing assessments and making recommendations about the setup of schools, foster homes, family homes and more.
+Some psychologists work as researchers at universities or other institutions of learning and spend most of their time devising and carrying out studies, then interpreting the results.
+Still others may travel from place to place performing assessments and making recommendations about the setup of schools, foster homes, family homes, and more.

 Most psychologists work full-time, and many work in the evenings and on weekends to accommodate their patients' work schedules.
 While practicing psychologists often set their own hours, it is common for a psychologist in private practice to exceed the typical 40-hour work week.

-Psychologists, like many professions in the field of mental health, must be prepared to witness difficult, and sometimes even heartbreaking, situations.
-Abuse and neglect are common issues, as are severe traumas such as rape, progressive illness or death.
+Psychologists, like many professions in the field of mental health, must be prepared to witness difficult and sometimes even heartbreaking situations.
+Abuse and neglect are common issues, as are severe traumas such as rape, progressive illness, or death.
 To deal with these challenges, it is important for a psychologist to make their own mental health and wellness a priority, along with proper fitness, rest, and diet.

 Psychologist Salary & Job Outlook

-For example, the industry/setting in which you work as a psychologist will play a large role in your earning potential.
+The industry or setting in which you work as a psychologist will play a large role in your earning potential.
 The BLS reports that psychologists working in government earn some of the highest salaries, followed by those working in hospitals and ambulatory care centers.

-• Ambulatory healthcare services: $83,770
+Ambulatory healthcare services $83,770

-• Elementary and secondary schools: $78,830
+Elementary and secondary schools $78,830

 Clinical, Counseling, and School Psychologist Salaries

-As of May 2022, the BLS reports clinical and counseling psychologists earned an average salary of $102,740 while the top ten percent earned more than $168,790.
+As of May 2022, the BLS reports clinical and counseling psychologists earned an average salary of $102,740, while the top ten percent earned more than $168,790.

-According to BLS stats, clinical and counseling psychologists earn the highest mean salaries when working in clinical settings, such as:
+Clinical and counseling psychologists earn the highest mean salaries when working in clinical settings, such as:

 • Employment services: $128,300